-The Migratory Bird Act is a treaty originally signed between the United States and Great Britain (acting on behalf of Canada) in 1918 for the purpose of ending the extensive commercial trade in feathers.
+The Migratory Bird Act is a treaty originally signed between the United States and Great Britain (acting on behalf of Canada) in 1918 to end the extensive commercial trade in feathers.
 In the late 1800s and early 1900s, the long plumes and streamers many bird species grew for breeding season were highly desirable fashion accessories, and tens of thousands of birds were indiscriminately slaughtered for profit.
 This abominable trend led to the formation of many conservation organizations, including the National Audubon Society, but without a law to enforce, conservation efforts were not as effective as they could be.

 In 1918, this treaty prohibited the hunting, killing, capturing, possession, sale, transportation, and exportation of birds, feathers, eggs, and nests.
 It also provided for the establishment of protected refuges to give birds safe habitats, and it encouraged the sharing of data between nations to monitor bird conservation.
 Hunting seasons are regulated on specific birds, and management techniques are allowed when birds may be causing extensive problems with necessary activities, such as agriculture.

 Amendments to the initial treaty extended its range to include other nations: Mexico (1936), Japan (1972), and Russia (1976) are all included in the Migratory Bird Act today.
 The treaty is also regularly revised and updated to reflect changes in bird species names or to add or remove species from its protection.